vim-syntastic/syntastic/README.markdown

 __Q.
 I installed syntastic but it isn't reporting any errors...__

-A. The most likely reason is that the syntax checker that it requires isn't installed.
+A. The most likely reason is that none of the syntax checkers that it requires is installed.
 For example: python requires either `flake8`, `pyflakes` or `pylint` to be installed and in `$PATH`.
-To see which executable is required, just look in `syntax_checkers/<filetype>.vim`.
+To see which executables are supported, just look in `syntax_checkers/<filetype>/*.vim`.
 Note that aliases do not work; the actual executable must be available in your `$PATH`.
 Symbolic links are okay.
+You can see syntastic's idea of available checkers by running `:SyntasticInfo`.

-Another reason it could fail is that the error output for the syntax checker may have changed.
+Another reason it could fail is that either the command line options or the error output for a syntax checker may have changed.
 In this case, make sure you have the latest version of the syntax checker installed.
 If it still fails then create an issue - or better yet, create a pull request.

 __Q.
 Recently some of my syntax checker options have stopped working...__